 Regards, Tom Cook

-A. We are specialist in the field and so far the pure zinc can is coming from the fact that the way to remove it from the bath will take with it a lot of pure zinc.
+A. The pure zinc can is coming from the fact that the way to remove it from the bath will take with it a lot of pure zinc.

 Dross itself is an alloy and can only be recovered by distillation at high temperature.

 A way to recover pure zinc from the dross is to remelt it in a second special shaped bath where the dross settles and the pure zinc is on the top.
-Us a H/D kettle which is big in order to create settling
+Use a H/D kettle which is big in order to create settling.

-Q. I appreciate the comments of Mr Wilfred Sprang of WTN(26/JUNE) The Zn of BS standard can be recovered FROM DROSS through distillation route using heavy heat duty bottle retorts & condensers,for batch process or chambered flat bottom muffle furnace, for continuous process.
+A. I appreciate the comments of Mr Wilfred Sprang of WTN(26/JUNE) The Zn of BS standard can be recovered FROM DROSS through distillation route using heavy heat duty bottle retorts & condensers, for batch process or chambered flat bottom muffle furnace, for continuous process.

 The bottle retorts are sensitive towards mechanical & thermal shocks, hence require appropriate care.